Self-Worth

 To live is to live with our hearts.
 And to think is to think with our minds.

-Consequences of any sudden decisions we make (non-life-threatening situations that is) fueled by charging hormones and rampant emotions can have substantial effects on our lives and the lives of those around us.
-Happens at work, in relationships, marriages, families, business affairs, and we all have certain share of responsibilities.
-Word of caution, be careful, and stay alert.
+Though, beware.
+Consequences of any sudden decisions we make (non-life-threatening situations that is) can be fueled by charged hormones and rampant emotions that can have substantial effects on our decision-making process.
+This happens at work, in relationships, marriages, families, and business affairs.
+Let us not forget, that we all have a certain share of responsibility when something happens and has an impact on people around us.
 Castles you took decades to build can vanish overnight.

 Blowing Air Bubbles